Jump to the content

 Projects

-Children in Afghanistan: hunger, child labor and lack of education
+Children in Afghanistan: Hunger, child labor and lack of education

-Our projects on site
+Our local projects

-Help along the escape routes
+Aid along the escape routes

 Your contact person